elastinenkissa/rate-repositories/README.md

 The backend was made and provided by Kalle Ilves from University of Helsinki.
 It utilizes Apollo-Server for creating the GraphQL server and uses SQLite for storing data.

-Unfortunately, due to the registration fee, I was not able to publish the app to Google Play.

 # Usage
 The application provides users the ability to create an account, log in or out of it, and rate and review repositories.